 I previously had concluded that my dreams and ambitions were over before being introduced to Colorado Youth for a Change.
 However, in the midst of pursuing my GED and with the help of a scholarship provided by Futures, I co-enrolled at Pickens Technical College in Advanced Manufacturing.
 I absolutely loved it.

-But as the only black female in my class and continuous tribulations I struggled with my confidence level.
+But due to being the only black female in my class and continuous tribulations, I struggled with my confidence level.
 That year my dad passed away and in that same week I had welcomed an amazing baby girl.

 But I didn’t want to stop there.
 I didn’t want to limit myself if I had the chance for more opportunities.
 My Futures community pushed me to strive for more.
 Today I am enrolled in the Esthetician program and look forward to obtaining not just a job – but a career.
 I will take my final GED test once I graduate from this program in the spring.

-The Futures community has supported me every step of my journey.
-Providing mental health counseling and outside resource help.
-From the moments I was accepted unsure of my future, to moments where they noticed I was discouraged, retracting, and feeling defeated, they have helped me along the way.
+The Futures community has supported me every step of my journey, providing mental health counseling and outside resource help.
+From the moment I was accepted and unsure of my future, to moments where they noticed I was discouraged, retracting, and feeling defeated, they have helped me along the way.

 My dream is to be able to see this program still thriving when my daughter becomes a teenager.
 This is an organization I want my child to be a part of.
 I thank you for honoring me with this You Count award tonight.
 Thank you believing that I count.